Welcome to The Storied Recipe!

 My podcast guest, Rai Mukhopadhyay shared this Bengali Malpua recipe with us in her episode All About Holi!
 As you make her Instant Malpua, I invite you to learn about the origin, history, and traditions of Holi, as well as Rai's personal memories of the Festival of Colors!

-This easy malpua recipe comes from Rai of West Bengal.
+This easy Malpua recipe comes from Rai of West Bengal.
 It’s an authentic Bengali recipe Rai’s grandmother made, but quick enough for a modern audience.

 The recipe I am sharing is how we usually make it in my state, West Bengal.
 Since it is such a traditional recipe, I have seen my grandmother make it without measurements, just throwing together measurements of flour and milk by eye.